 Protests in Angola

 Protests and demonstrations take place occasionally in Angola.
-Despite the country's oil wealth, most people live in poor conditions, and these have been catalysts for protests.
-It's best to avoid political gatherings and keep abreast of the latest developments.
+Despite the country’s oil wealth, most people live in poor conditions, which have been catalysts for protests.
+It’s best to avoid political gatherings and keep abreast of the latest developments.

 Road safety in Angola

-While major networks around Luanda are improving, road conditions are still generally poor and a four-wheel-drive vehicle is needed for longer distances.
-Drivers should make sure they have spare tyres and replacement parts.
+While major networks around Luanda are improving, road conditions are still generally poor, and a four-wheel-drive vehicle is necessary for longer distances.
+Drivers should ensure they have spare tyres and replacement parts.
 Driving is especially dangerous during the rainy season from November to April.
 Roads and bridges can be washed away by floods, which can leave travellers stranded for considerable amounts of time.

-Most expats living in Luanda have private drivers.
-Taxis and public transport are mostly informal, and are rarely used by foreign nationals.
+You’ll likely find that most expats living in Luanda have private drivers.
+Taxis and public transport are mostly informal and are rarely used by foreign nationals.

 Note that driving to Angola’s northern and southern Lunda provinces should only be done if absolutely necessary.
 The Angolan government is extremely sensitive about anyone entering these diamond-producing areas, and failure to produce the right documentation can result in detention.